 You don’t need to stay with a bank or building society if you don’t think they’re treating you fairly.
 There are a lot of account providers available so if you’re not happy with the service you’re receiving, it makes sense to switch your account.

 But how easy is this to do?
 If you’re looking to move to another bank or building society, you’ll be able to use the seven day Current Account Switching Service.
 This means the bank guarantees that the switch will be completed within seven working days, and it takes care of moving all of your standing orders and Direct Debits and even closing your old account.
 Two million people have already used the Current Account Switching Service to move their bank account in the past two years.

 Switching to thinkmoney

 However, you might not want to switch to a traditional bank or a building society – maybe you’re looking for something more from your account.
-If you’re looking for an account to help you out with your budgeting, you might want to consider the thinkmoney Personal Account.
+If you’re looking for an account to help you out with your budgeting, you might want to consider the thinkmoney Current Account.
 We call it ‘a jam jar account’ because we separate your money into two separate ‘jars’.